cquagliani/YouTube-Audio-Downloader/README.md

 # YouTube-Audio-Downloader
-This program is designed to extract the audio from each video within a specified YouTube playlist.
-The audio files are then downloaded to appropriate subfolders on the local hard drive, organized by genre.
+<p>During my years as an undergraduate student at UC Berkeley, I developed a habit of listening to instrumental lofi music to focus for long periods of time.
+Through my experience, I have discovered that the best copyright-free lofi music is found on YouTube, but I sometimes found the video itself distracting, so I created this program.</p>

-During my years of intense studying at UC Berkeley, I developed a habit of listening to instrumental lofi music to focus for long periods of time.
-Through my experience, I have discovered that the best lofi music is found on YouTube.
+<p>This Python program provides a command-line interface for extracting audio from each video within a specified YouTube playlist and saving them as mp4 files on your local computer.
+It utilizes the YouTube API to access the video and audio streams.</p>

-Without YouTube Premium, a typical user is required to keep the app open while listening.
-This major inconvenience led to the need for this program.
-I now create playlists with my favorite focus music and download them to my computer for easier access.
+<p><i><b>Legal Disclaimer:</b> It is only legal to download audio from YouTube videos that do not have copyright or protection.
+Please research the intellectual property laws in your jurisdiction before using this program.</i></p>